How to Convert Your Resume for Applicant Tracking Systems (ATS): The 3-Version Strategy That Actually Works

 Resumes are a beautiful thing.
 To me at least.
 Most of my clients come to that conclusion slowly as we work together.
 Some never stop seeing it as a necessary evil.

-No matter how one looks at their resume, the fact remains: the pretty one your design isn’t the same one you should use (at least not as of this writing) when responding to an online job ad.
-More on that below under the two “For Marchines” categories.
+No matter how one looks at their resume, the fact remains: the pretty one your design isn't the same one you should use (at least not as of this writing) when responding to an online job ad.
+More on that below under the two "For Machines" categories.

 But this section is about the pretty version.
-Copy copy copy copy copy.

-This version is less pretty than your “for humans” version because it cannot ATS cannot read graphics, lines, colors, page numbers, and similar design choices.
-In fact, the last time a (Fortune 10) client checked using her company’s ATS system (Taleo), it wouldn’t even read the resume until we removed the lines from it!
+This version is less pretty than your "for humans" version because it cannot—ATS cannot read graphics, lines, colors, page numbers, and similar design choices.
+In fact, the last time a (Fortune 10) client checked using her company's ATS system (Taleo), it wouldn't even read the resume until we removed the lines from it!

 Here's when to use your ATS version:

-<b>Use the “for ATS” version of your resume if a website has an "upload here" button, or an similarly named function.</b> Unfortunately, these versions aren’t as beautiful.
-They should contain zero columns, text boxes, or headers, because of the 100+ ATS systems in the world today, most can’t read past the left border or a column or text boxes, and even fewer can read into a header.
-Also, the company name, city/state, job title, and dates on each job entry need to be stacked on separate lines.
-This is how a majority of applicant tracking systems (ATS) parse data (including use of the word "Experience" before your current or most recent job.)
-Unfortunately, there are roughly 100 ATS developers worldwide and they have yet to agree on a standard.
-Happily, most of today's applicant tracking systems (ATS) let you review and make corrections before finalizing a submission.
+Use the "for ATS" version of your resume if a website has an "upload here" button, or an similarly named function.
+Unfortunately, these versions aren't as beautiful.
+They should contain zero columns, text boxes, or headers, because of the 100+ ATS systems in the world today, most can't read past the left border or a column or text boxes, and even fewer can read into a header.

 This is the ugliest version you will ever see; however, it's an approximate "close" to what a recruiter or hiring manager on the receiving side of your resume will see.